khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 When no backend is set, all data types are assumed to be valid, and so the invalid tuples are all empty, and the valid tuples are set as equal to the original four *"all"* tuples.

 However, when a backend is set, then some of these are updated.
-Firstly, the :class:`ivy.NativeDtype` is replaced with the backend-specific `data type class`_.
+Firstly, the :class:`aikit.NativeDtype` is replaced with the backend-specific `data type class`_.
 Secondly, each of the native data types are replaced with the `true native data types`_.
 Thirdly, the `valid data types`_ are updated.
 Finally, the `invalid data types`_ are updated.

-This leaves each of the data types unmodified, for example ``ivy.float32`` will still reference the  `original definition`_ in :mod:`ivy/ivy/__init__.py`, whereas ``ivy.native_float32`` will now reference the `new definition`_ in :mod:`/ivy/functional/backends/backend/__init__.py`.
+This leaves each of the data types unmodified, for example ``aikit.float32`` will still reference the  `original definition`_ in :mod:`aikit/aikit/__init__.py`, whereas ``aikit.native_float32`` will now reference the `new definition`_ in :mod:`/aikit/functional/backends/backend/__init__.py`.

 The tuples ``all_dtypes``, ``all_numeric_dtypes``, ``all_int_dtypes`` and ``all_float_dtypes`` are also left unmodified.
-Importantly, we must ensure that unsupported data types are removed from the :mod:`ivy` namespace.
+Importantly, we must ensure that unsupported data types are removed from the :mod:`aikit` namespace.
 For example, torch supports ``uint8``, but does not support ``uint16``, ``uint32`` or ``uint64``.
-Therefore, after setting a torch backend via :code:`ivy.set_backend('torch')`, we should no longer be able to access ``ivy.uint16``.
+Therefore, after setting a torch backend via :code:`aikit.set_backend('torch')`, we should no longer be able to access ``aikit.uint16``.
-This is `handled`_ in :func:`ivy.set_backend`.
+This is `handled`_ in :func:`aikit.set_backend`.

 Data Type Module
 ----------------

 The `data_type.py`_ module provides a variety of functions for working with data types.
-A few examples include :func:`ivy.astype` which copies an array to a specified data type, :func:`ivy.broadcast_to` which broadcasts an array to a specified shape, and :func:`ivy.result_type` which returns the dtype that results from applying the type promotion rules to the arguments.
+A few examples include :func:`aikit.astype` which copies an array to a specified data type, :func:`aikit.broadcast_to` which broadcasts an array to a specified shape, and :func:`aikit.result_type` which returns the dtype that results from applying the type promotion rules to the arguments.

 Many functions in the :mod:`data_type.py` module are *convenience* functions, which means that they do not directly modify arrays, as explained in the `Function Types <function_types.rst>`_ section.

 For example, the following are all convenience functions:
-`ivy.can_cast`_, which determines if one data type can be cast to another data type according to type-promotion rules, `ivy.dtype <https://github.com/khulnasoft/aikit/blob/8482eb3fcadd0721f339a1a55c3f3b9f5c86d8ba/ivy/functional/ivy/data_type.py#L1096>`__, which gets the data type for the input array, `ivy.set_default_dtype`_, which sets the global default data dtype, and `ivy.default_dtype`_, which returns the correct data type to use.
+`aikit.can_cast`_, which determines if one data type can be cast to another data type according to type-promotion rules, `aikit.dtype <https://github.com/khulnasoft/aikit/blob/8482eb3fcadd0721f339a1a55c3f3b9f5c86d8ba/aikit/functional/aikit/data_type.py#L1096>`__, which gets the data type for the input array, `aikit.set_default_dtype`_, which sets the global default data dtype, and `aikit.default_dtype`_, which returns the correct data type to use.

-`ivy.default_dtype`_ is arguably the most important function.
+`aikit.default_dtype`_ is arguably the most important function.
 Any function in the functional API that receives a ``dtype`` argument will make use of this function, as explained below.

 Data Type Promotion
 -------------------

-In order to ensure that the same data type is always returned when operations are performed on arrays with different data types, regardless of which backend framework is set, Ivy has it's own set of data type promotion rules and corresponding functions.
+In order to ensure that the same data type is always returned when operations are performed on arrays with different data types, regardless of which backend framework is set, Aikit has it's own set of data type promotion rules and corresponding functions.
 These rules build directly on top of the `rules <https://data-apis.org/array-api/latest/API_specification/type_promotion.html>`_ outlined in the `Array API Standard`_.

-The rules are simple: all data type promotions in Ivy should adhere a promotion table that extends Array API Standard `promotion table <https://github.com/khulnasoft/aikit/blob/7a048c1ad7193bc3033a68c1c80f0dfd5d4e74df/ivy/__init__.py#L1245-L1285>`_ using this `promotion table <https://github.com/khulnasoft/aikit/blob/7a048c1ad7193bc3033a68c1c80f0dfd5d4e74df/ivy/__init__.py#L1290-L1354>`_, and one of two extra `promotion tables <https://github.com/khulnasoft/aikit/blob/7a048c1ad7193bc3033a68c1c80f0dfd5d4e74df/ivy/__init__.py#L1356-L1400>`_ depending on precision mode that will be explained in the following section.
+The rules are simple: all data type promotions in Aikit should adhere a promotion table that extends Array API Standard `promotion table <https://github.com/khulnasoft/aikit/blob/7a048c1ad7193bc3033a68c1c80f0dfd5d4e74df/aikit/__init__.py#L1245-L1285>`_ using this `promotion table <https://github.com/khulnasoft/aikit/blob/7a048c1ad7193bc3033a68c1c80f0dfd5d4e74df/aikit/__init__.py#L1290-L1354>`_, and one of two extra `promotion tables <https://github.com/khulnasoft/aikit/blob/7a048c1ad7193bc3033a68c1c80f0dfd5d4e74df/aikit/__init__.py#L1356-L1400>`_ depending on precision mode that will be explained in the following section.

-In order to ensure adherence to this promotion table, many backend functions make use of the functions `ivy.promote_types <https://github.com/khulnasoft/aikit/blob/db96e50860802b2944ed9dabacd8198608699c7c/ivy/functional/ivy/data_type.py#L1804>`_, `ivy.type_promote_arrays <https://github.com/khulnasoft/aikit/blob/db96e50860802b2944ed9dabacd8198608699c7c/ivy/functional/ivy/data_type.py#L1940>`_, or `ivy.promote_types_of_inputs <https://github.com/khulnasoft/aikit/blob/db96e50860802b2944ed9dabacd8198608699c7c/ivy/functional/ivy/data_type.py#L2085>`_.
+In order to ensure adherence to this promotion table, many backend functions make use of the functions `aikit.promote_types <https://github.com/khulnasoft/aikit/blob/db96e50860802b2944ed9dabacd8198608699c7c/aikit/functional/aikit/data_type.py#L1804>`_, `aikit.type_promote_arrays <https://github.com/khulnasoft/aikit/blob/db96e50860802b2944ed9dabacd8198608699c7c/aikit/functional/aikit/data_type.py#L1940>`_, or `aikit.promote_types_of_inputs <https://github.com/khulnasoft/aikit/blob/db96e50860802b2944ed9dabacd8198608699c7c/aikit/functional/aikit/data_type.py#L2085>`_.
 These functions: promote data types in the inputs and return the new data types, promote the data types of the arrays in the input and return new arrays, and promote the data types of the numeric or array values inputs and return new type promoted values, respectively.

-For an example of how some of these functions are used, the implementations for :func:`ivy.add` in each backend framework are as follows:
+For an example of how some of these functions are used, the implementations for :func:`aikit.add` in each backend framework are as follows:

 JAX: